 Pell Grant funding is limited to 12 full-time semesters or approximately 6 years (600% Pell Lifetime Eligibility).
-Students can review their eligibility at: www.studentaid.gov.
+Students can review eligibility at: www.studentaid.gov.

-NOTE: Summer Semester: Students may be eligible for additional Pell Grant funding in summer.
+NOTE: Summer Semester: Students may be eligible for additional funding if they attend at least half-time (6 credits) in the summer.

-• Learn more about Pell Grants
+Learn more about Pell Grants